ShiJbey/neighborly/README.md

 # Documentation

 The best place to find examples of how to use Neighborly is actually in the `./tests` directory.
 There you will find examples of loading content from files, running a simulation, and saving the output to JSON.
-There is also the [wiki](https://github.com/ShiJbey/neighborly/wiki).
-However, the wiki has a tendency to be out of date when new, potentially breaking changes are made to the framework.
+There is also the [Read the Docs](https://neighborly.readthedocs.io/en/latest/index.html).
+However, the docs has a tendency to be out of date when new, potentially breaking changes are made to the framework.
 However, unit tests are updated almost every time a new feature is added.

 # Getting help and submitting bug reports